‘Keventers is no longer as good as it used to be,’ says Delhi High Court judge

 The judge was hearing a plea filed by Super Milk Products, which had re-launched Keventers in 2015, against one of its licensees.

-A Delhi High Court judge on Thursday said popular Indian milkshake brand Keventers was “no longer as good as it used to be” before closing down in 1970, PTI reported.
+A Delhi High Court judge on Thursday said popular Indian milkshake brand Keventers was “no longer as good as it used to be”, before its main factory closed in 1970, PTI reported.

-The court was hearing a plea by Super Milk Products Private Limited, which had re-launched Keventers brand of milk products in 2015.
+The court was hearing a plea by Super Milk Products Private Limited, which had re-launched Keventers’ milk products in 2015.
 Super Milk had accused one of its licensees – Prime Interglobe – of selling products that were a “health hazard” without approval from the Food Safety and Standards Authority of India.

 During the hearing, Justice JR Midha told Super Milk’s lawyers that “Keventers was no longer as good as it used to be”.
 He added: “Your products are not at all fit for consumption...you change your own product”.